sfromm/vagrant-builder/README.md

 ===============

-This is intended to set up a workstation for vagrant and build base boxes for use with vagrant.
-At this time, **vagrant-setup.yml** assumes it is setting up a Fedora 21 host for use with Vagrant and Libvirt.
+This is intended to set up a workstation for vagrant and build base boxes for use with Vagrant and Libvirt.
+The playbook **vagrant-setup.yml** is tested with Fedora 21, but should also work with Fedora 22.

 There are two ansible playbooks: